AdamSlater/SB/README.txt

 ---------------------
 Simon's Besom

 Simon's Besom is a Simon Says and Minesweeper crossover that will train the user's mind in memory and speed.
-The game is set in an X by X grid and will adjust it's size according to how the player is doing.
-The player will be racing against the clock attempting to replicate the path in the same order as they appeared.
+The game is set in a square grid and will adjust it's size according to how the player is doing.
+The player will be racing against the clock attempting to repeat the path in the same order as they appeared.
 Each level is randomly generated and increases in difficulty as you progress(an increase in grid size or longer path to memorize).

 CODE STRUCTURE
 -----------------
--root
-    index.php - main page used as an index for all others leader.php - leader board page
-    aches.php - achievements page
-    getID.php - used to store user IDs
-    Stylesheet.css - All css styling used in the game READ_ME.txt - this document
+-Root
+    index.php 		-- The driver file used to operate the game. leader.php 		-- PHP file used to send Leaderboard related data to the database and retrieves data that will be used to create a table that will be used as the "Leaderboards".
+    aches.php 		-- PHP file used to send Achievement related data to the database, retrieves data and will store it locally and will be printed for the user. getID.php 		-- PHP file used to adds a new user to the achievement database and stores that users id locally 	soley for later submission.
+    Stylesheet.css 	-- Our custom stylesheet; All styling on top of jQuery and Bootstrap.
+    READ_ME.txt 	-- This document
     -scripts
-        script.js - Main script file
-        instructions.js - slide show script file used on the instructions page store.js - script file for all skills, backgrounds, and gambles used in the store -images
+        script.js 	-- Main script file, it generates rounds, keeps track of player input, resizing, and submission to    databases. instructions.js -- Seperate script file for the slideshow page; Navigation buttons for Next/Previous instruction 	and corresponding text per instruction.
+        store.js 	-- Seperate script file for the store page; Responsible for in-game abilities, gambles, background customization and related audio playback of BGM -images
-        -storeButtons - images used to make the store buttons -Instructions - images used to make the instruction slide show The rest of all the images used
+        -storeButtons 	-- Images related to buttons in the store -Instructions 	-- Images used for the slideshow in the instruction's page.
-    -sounds
-        All the sounds used in the game

-	All things begin at index.php.
-From there all the scripts, css, sounds, and pages are linked.
-Leader.php and the various other php files fulfil php functions specific to their respective pages.
-Leader.php and aches.php both insert and select from a database hosted by godaddy.com. getID.php also retrieves the user's ID from the database for use in aches.php.

-	Script.js holds the all purpose code and mostly pertains to the game logic, mechanics, and functionality.
-It first calls resize to fit the game to the user's screen, then it runs the play function which is the starting point of the game scripts and is only called every time the game page is loaded.
-Store.js holds the script for all the in-game skills and all store related media, such as audio and background images.
+    -sounds		-- Audio for the game ranging from sound effects to background music.

 TECHNOLOGY USED
 -----------------
-	HTML
+	HTML5
 	CSS
-	JAVASCRIPT
+	Javascript
-	JQUERY (UI and MOBILE)
+	jQuery (UI and MOBILE)
 	AJAX
 	PHP
 	MYSQL
-	TWITTER BOOTSTRAP
-	GIMP
-	AUDACITY
+	Twitter Bootstrap
+	Gimp
+	Audacity
+	WebMatrix 3

 ISSUES/PROBLEMS ENCOUNTERED
 -----------------------------

-Version control - Github represented a learning curve that often lead to code conflicts that constantly had to be sorted out.
+Version control 	-- Github represented a learning curve that often lead to code conflicts that constantly had to be sorted out.
-Lack of direction - In the beginning before we had to implement the scrum model there was a lack
+Lack of direction 	-- In the beginning before we had to implement the scrum model, there was a lack
-                    of direction leading to differences of opinion and slow progress.
+                    	   of direction leading to differences of opinion and slowed progression.
-Couldn't break up tasks - Found it hard to break up larger tasks into smaller components.
+Couldn't break up tasks -- Found it hard to break up larger tasks into smaller components.
 Leading to
                    	   a severe lack of consistency of the length of each task and causing some members to be assigned more work after each scrum.